-Limit(s) on Set(s) of Services.
-There is a limit on the maximum dollar amount of waiver services that is authorized for one or more sets of services offered under the waiver.
-Furnish the information specified above.
-Prospective Individual Budget Amount.
-There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.
-Furnish the information specified above.
-Budget Limits by Level of Support.
-Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
-Furnish the information specified above.
-Other Type of Limit.
-The state employs another type of limit.
-Describe the limit and furnish the information specified above.
-Appendix C : Participant Services C- -5: Home and Community-Based Settings • idential and non-residential settings in this waiver comply with federal HCB Settings requirements at 42 CFR) and associated CMS guidance.
-Include: 1.
-Description on of the settings and how they meet federal HCB Settings requirements, at the time of submission and in the
+authorized for on s) of Services.
+There is a limit on the maximum dollar amount of waiver services that is the or more sets of services offered under the waiver.
+Semantion specified above. authorized for ea ividual Budget Amount.
+There is a limit on the maximum dollar amount of waiver services ch specific participant.
+Impact of the maximum dollar amount of waiver services characteristic participant.
+Impact of the maximum dollar amount of waiver services characteristic participant. assigned to fundi y Level of Support.
+Based on an assessment process and/or other factors, participants are ng levels that are limits on the maximum dollar amount of waiver services.
+Impaction specified above.
+Limit.
+The state employs another type of limit. it and furnish the information specified above. : Participant 5: Home and Services I Community-Based Settings dential and non-re esidential settings in this waiver comply with federal HCB Settings requirements at 42 CFR CMS guidance.
+Include: